Short-stay or residence visa for foreigners making a significant capital investment, understood as:

 7. Health insurance.
 Original and a copy of the certificate accrediting the public or private health insurance contracted with an insurance entity authorized to operate in Spain.

 8. Proof of residence in the consular district.
 The applicant must provide proof of their legal residence in the consular district or that they are attending classes, in person, in the consular district.
+To verify your consular district, please visit the relevant web section of this Consulate.

 9. Proof of the representative's identity and capacity.
 If the visa application is submitted through a representative, a copy of the identity document or passport of the representative and of the power of attorney or document accrediting representation must be submitted.
 The originals must be shown when submitting the application.
 Foreign documents must be legalized or apostilled and, where applicable, must be submitted together with an official translation into Spanish.